JayBlaine/WSBAI/README.md

 https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts

 The model trains off of the dataset linked above.
-The .csv file is also included in this repository for ease of use.
+The .csv file is also included in this repository via zip file for ease of use.

 Runtime -> Run All will not work due to asynchronous constraints from the PRAW scraping code cell.
 So long as the reddit_wsb.csv file is in the same folder as the  WSBAI.ipynb file, training and evaulating should run smoothly.